rob-sullivan/tog/README.md

 # Tog Coding Beginner's Project List

 [Tog](https://www.tog.ie/) Coding is an open and welcoming group.
 We're always excited to check out new things, meet beginners and talk about code.
 We meet every two weeks in the evening at [Tog](https://g.page/tog-hackerspace?share) or online via our [discord channel](https://discord.gg/k9bQx5B).
-We mainly use python or javascripts to do things like automate the boring stuff, make apps, make games or play with artificial intelligence.🤖
+We mainly use python or javascript to do things like automate the boring stuff, make apps, make games or play with artificial intelligence.🤖

 The following list below focuses on project based learning.
 You do not have to follow this list completely but we hope it helps spark you're interest.